makerfactoryio/docs/docs/development-boards/sensorio/interfaces.md

 !!! tip "Analog levels conditioning"
 	Some of the Grove modules are designed to work with 5V supply and they provide a 0 to 5V analog output.
 As the maximum input voltage for the MCU's integrated ADC is 3.3V, a level conditioning and protection stage is added per channel (replicated 4 times).

 The image below shows the circuit for the pin 1 of the Grove 2 connector.
 R45 and R46 transtlate the input voltage with a ratio of 0.68.
 The operational amplifier U6C acts as a buffer to provide better input impedance to the ADC channel.
-The input impedance presented to the Grove pins is then 147 kOhm.
+The input impedance presented to the Grove pins is then 147 kΩ.
 <img src="/images/sensorio/Grove-analog-cond.png" class="img-center" width="100%" >
 The double Schottky diode D4 clamps the voltage to GND or 3.3V to protect the MCU in case that the input voltage exceeds the allowed limits.